 Dimension 1 - Social Strategy

-Note that each financial service provider (the “provider”) may set its own performance goals.
+Note that each financial service provider (the “provider”) is setting its own social goals.
 Many different types of benefits for clients are possible.
-The essential step is for the provider to define its own “social goals,” meaning the specific benefits that its products and services will create for clients.
+The essential step is for the provider to define its own “social goals,” in line with its vision/mission, capabilities and resource availabilities.
+They refer the specific benefits that its products and services are expected to create for clients.
 Then the provider must collect data on its progress toward those goals and use those data to guide decisions.

 Resources for Dimension 1